 For instance, with liability coverage of $15,000/$30,000/$5,000, $15,000 would be the maximum amount paid to anyone involved in an accident, but the total for everyone combined would not to exceed $30,000.
 And if there was property damage involved, the maximum coverage is $5,000.
 As you might expect, having lower limits will not cover you entirely and will leave you responsible for the excess costs.
 That is why it is important that you opt for the maximum limits that will fit comfortably within your budget in case you are involved in a more serious accident.

 Liability coverage protects you from damages when you’re at fault, but does not cover damages to you or your property, which is why you also need to have collision and comprehensive coverage.
 However, understanding this vital part of your policy is one step forward in being fully protected on the road.

 Now that you know more about liability coverage, it might be time to update your car insurance policy.
 Freeway Insurance can offer you a variety of affordable auto insurance quotes to choose from.
-Get a free car insurance quote online today.
+Call today at (800) 777-5620 and get a free car insurance quote online today.